-Table Base Information Population Approach Source Mathadalami Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 3.4.1: Shared supporting asset allocation 3.4.1.a Description (list each individual shared asset category greater than 5 percent), Category of shared assets, Total amount, Percent allocated to pipeline, Total allocated to pipeline Actual SAP - FAMR & project cost download for Shared Assets Capex at DDP's level.
+Table Base nformation Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 3.4.1: Shared supporting asset allocation 3.4.1.a Description (list each individual shared asset category greater than 5 percent), Category of shared assets, Total amount, Percent allocated to pipeline, Total allocated to pipeline Actual SAP - FAMR & project cost download for Shared Assets Capex at DDP's level.
 Description (list each individual shared asset category greater than 5%) Shared asset 'Asset class description' in the FAMR were reported in Table 3.4.1.
 Category of shared assets The 'Category of shared assets' was reported as 'Other assets' based on the nature of the asset additions and referenced to the drop down list of categories in Table 3.3.2.
 Total amount Costs are collected in projects (WBS elements) in SAP based on the activity, on which an employee works or an external supplier provides goods/services.
 For shared assets the capex costs are collected in a WBS element before allocating the shared asset costs to the relevant pipelines/distribution network assets.
 DDP aggregates the shared asset additions into the relevant asset classes as per the template. % allocated to pipeline The percentage allocated to the pipeline was calculated as: 'Total allocated to the pipeline' divided by the 'Total Amount' Where: • 'Total allocated to the pipeline' is defined below; and N/A

-12 - SHARED SUPPORTING ASSETS
+SHARED SUPPORTING ASSETS

-Table Base I Information Population Approach Caura Mathadalam Accommissions Name Reference Item Actual / Estimate Source Methodology Assumptions 'Total Amount' is defined above.
+Table Base Inf ormation Population Approach Sauras Methodology Accumutions Name Reference Item Actual / Estimate Source Methodology Assumptions 'Total Amount' is defined above.
 Total allocated to pipeline Shared Asset additions during the reporting period were aggregated by the 'Asset class description' field in the FAMR.

-Table Name Base Inforn nation Population Approach Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 - 2022 Construction cost, Additions BoP Reference: 4.1.a Actual SAP FAMR The SAP FAMR was exported into an excel file.
+Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 5 Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 - 2023 Construction cost, Additions BoP Reference: 4.1.a Actual SAPFAMR The SAP FAMR was exported into an excel file.
 The assets were aggregated by year, based on the year within the field 'Capitalisation date'.
-No material replacements or disposals over the life of the pipeline.
 Mid-point Net Capital Expenditure Gross Up Capex additions and disposals for each year are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
-Mid Point Gross Capex = Capex × (1 + Rate of Return percentage) 0.5 The Rate of Return percentage input calculation methodology is further explained below (refer to 'Rate of Return' item).
-Pipelines are a stable asset and it is reasonable to expect that there would be minimal disposals.
-Table 4.1: Recovered Pipeline Assets 2005 - 2022 Negative residual value BoP Reference: 4.1.b Estimate Expert Engineering Report Negative residual value is calculated as: Negative residual value is interpreted as the
+Mid Point Gross Capex = Capex × (1 + Rate of Return percentage) ^{0.5} The Rate of Return percentage input calculation methodology is further explained below (refer to 'Rate of Return' item).
+Table 4.1: Recovered Pipeline Assets 2005 - 2023 Negative residual value BoP Reference: 4.1.b Estimate Expert Engineering Report Negative residual value is calculated as: Negative residual value is interpreted as the

-&lt;sup>4 For all Estimates, refer to the following table explaining why estimates were required, steps taken to locate actual information, the basis for the estimate and why the estimate represents the best estimate possible and has been arrived at on a reasonable basis.
+5 For all Estimates, refer to the following table explaining why estimates were required, steps taken to locate actual information, the basis for the estimate and why the estimate represents the best estimate possible and has been arrived at on a reasonable basis.